Color television: Color standards

-There are three main analog broadcast television systems in use around the world, PAL (Phase Alternating Line), NTSC (National Television System Committee), and SECAM (Séquentiel Couleur à Mémoire—Sequential Color with Memory).
+There are three main analog broadcast television systems in use around the world, PAL (Phase Alternating Line), NTSC (National Television Standards Committee), and SECAM (Séquentiel Couleur à Mémoire—Sequential Color with Memory).

 The system used in The Americas and part of the Far East is NTSC.
-Most of Asia, Western Europe, Australia, Africa, and Eastern South America use PAL (though Brazil uses a hybrid PAL-M system).
+Most of Asia, Western Europe, Australia, Africa, and Eastern South America use PAL (though Brazil and Cambodia uses a hybrid PAL-M system).
 Eastern Europe and France uses SECAM.
 Generally, a device (such as a television) can only read or display video encoded to a standard that the device is designed to support; otherwise, the source must be converted (such as when European programs are broadcast in North America or vice versa).